Audi's Start-Stop System Creates Dangerous Driving Situations

 With Audi vehicles that isn't always the case and acceleration can suffer.

 Not only will acceleration be delayed, but multiple owners say the acceleration isn't dependable even once the car gets rolling.
-Complaints about the transmission hesitating or lurching can be particularily dangerous in a busy intersection.
+Complaints about the transmission hesitating or lurching can be particularly dangerous in a busy intersection.

 Power Steering and Brakes Shut Off When Needed ∞